Social Data Science

 Fundamental Problem of Causal Inference: We never observe the counterfactual

-Good news: we can predict them
+Good news: we can impute them

-Good news: we can predict them
+Good news: we can impute them

 Causal inference = imputing the counterfactual and estimating the effect